 Nicole grew up as a dancer and always wanted to be a classical ballerina before falling in love with theatre.
 She studied ballet, tap, and jazz, as well as acting and classical voice, extensively in her youth.
 She also attended Interlochen Center for the Art's summer musical theatre program before being accepted to NYU.
 Nicole still loves to dance and takes classes at Broadway Dance Center and Peridance in NYC.

-Though she has lived all over the country including both Northern and Southern California, and Texas, Nicole considers Honolulu, Hawai'i her hometown.
+Nicole considers Honolulu, Hawai'i to be her hometown.
 When she isn't performing, she spends as much time outside as possible.
-She loves to hike, do yoga, swim, and store Vitamin D for the cold New York winter by laying in any available patch of grass.
-She also loves to "instastory", mostly for her own amusement. (@nicole_chaffin) Nicole produced and starred as Mary Anne in a sold out run of When We Were Young and Unafraid by Sarah Treem at the IATI Theatre last September and starred in the short film The Chrysalis, that recently premiered at the New Hampshire Film Festival.
-She also been taking On-Camera class at the Freeman Studio with Vance Barber and Scene study with Alexandra Neil.
-She also regularly takes industry classes at One on One.
+She loves to hike, do yoga, swim, and store Vitamin D for the cold New York and London winters by laying in any available patch of grass.
+She also loves to "instastory", mostly for her own amusement. (@nicole_chaffin) Nicole produced and starred as Mary Anne in a sold out run of When We Were Young and Unafraid by Sarah Treem at the IATI Theatre in New York and has starred in the short film The Chrysalis.
+She was taking On-Camera class at the Freeman Studio with Vance Barber and Scene study with Alexandra Neil before beginning her one year masters program at RADA in London.

 Photo by Matthew Fischer